Frelinghuysen University: 1906–1927

 On April 27, 1906, Jesse Lawson and educator and author Kelly Miller organized a branch of the Bible Educational Association in Lawson's home in Washington, D.C., with Miller as its president.
-Shortly after, Lawson and his wife, Rosetta Lawson, began the Interdenominational Bible College, a school aimed at uplifting the African American working class.
+Shortly after, Lawson and his wife, Rosetta Lawson, began the Interdenominational Bible College, a school aimed at uplifting the African-American working class.
 In 1917, the two organizations merged, forming Frelinghuysen University, with Jesse Lawson serving as president.
 The new university was named in honor of Frederick T. Frelinghuysen, a politician from New Jersey who served as United States Secretary of State under President Chester A. Arthur.
 Frelinghuysen was chosen for his support of African American causes while serving as a U.S. Senator.
 The schools in the university were named to memorialize others who had worked to support African Americans.
 During the time the university was open, these included the John M. Langston School of Law, the Jesse Lawson School of Religion, and the Hannah Stanley Opportunity School.

-At the time of the university's founding there were over three hundred schools providing evening and extension classes in the District of Columbia.
-Of those, only Frelinghuysen University admitted African American students.
-The university also admitted White students, but the school was designed to cater to the needs of the African American community.
-A non-traditional university, it aimed to provide a broad range of academic and religious educational programs, as well as social services, to working-class African Americans who had no other learning opportunities.
+At the time of the university's founding, over three hundred schools provided evening and extension classes in the District of Columbia.
+Of those, only Frelinghuysen University admitted African-American students.
+The university also admitted White students, but the school was designed to cater to the needs of the African-American community.
+A non-traditional university, it aimed to provide a broad range of academic and religious educational programs and social services to working-class African Americans who had no other learning opportunities.
 Classes were held in the evenings to accommodate the adult students, allowing them to participate despite working during the day.

-In order to keep costs low, the university used a novel "home college" concept.
-Classes were originally held in homes and businesses of those in the area, with the Lawsons' home being the first classroom.
-Running classes out of homes in the area also reduced the time to commute to and from class, further making it easier for working students to attend classes.
-To further ease the burden on the non-traditional student body, tuition was kept as low as possible and was billed at a monthly rate, rather than charged per semester.
+The university used a novel "home college" concept to keep costs low.
+Classes were originally held in the homes and businesses of those in the area, with the Lawsons' home being the first classroom.
+Running classes out of homes in the area also reduced commuting time to and from class, making it easier for working students to attend classes.
+To further ease the burden on the non-traditional student body, tuition was kept as low as possible and was billed at a monthly rate rather than charged per semester.

 The university purchased its first permanent classroom building in 1921, a location that was later listed on the National Register of Historic Places.
 That building was sold in 1927, when the university purchased a larger property, with spaces for classrooms, libraries, offices, and dormitories.

-Lawson served as president of the university for twenty-one years, until his death in 1927.
+Lawson served as university president for twenty-one years until he died in 1927.
 The growing interest in education among the African American community at this time contributed to the university's popularity, and under his leadership the school had broad appeal and reached a level of prominence in Washington, D.C.